Opentrons/opentrons/api/docs/v2/robot_position.rst

 Movement Behavior
 *****************

 Whenever the OT-2 moves to a particular position, it calculates where to move using its `pipette offset and tip length calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-tip-length-and-pipette-offset>`_ data.
 For convenience, many methods have location arguments and incorporate movement automatically.
-This section will focus on moving the robot independent from other actions, as well as changing its manner of movement.
+This section will focus on moving the robot independent of other actions, as well as changing its manner of movement.

 Points vs. Locations
 ====================

-When instructing the OT-2 to move, it's important to consider the difference between the :py:class:`opentrons.types.Point` and :py:class:`opentrons.types.Location` types.
+When instructing the OT-2 to move, it's important to consider the difference between the :py:class:`~opentrons.types.Point` and :py:class:`~opentrons.types.Location` types.
 Points are ordered tuples or named tuples: ``(10, 20, 30)``, ``(x=10, y=20, z=30)``, and ``(z=30, y=20, x=10)`` are all equivalent.
-Locations are a higher-order tuple that combines a point with a reference point: a well, a piece of labware, or ``None`` (the deck).
+Locations are a higher-order tuple that combines a point with a reference object: a well, a piece of labware, or ``None`` (the deck).

+..
+TODO document position_for and other methods in deck.py that return Locations

 This distinction is important for the :py:meth:`.Location.move` method, which operates on a location, takes a point as an argument, and outputs an updated location.
 To use this method, include ``from opentrons import types`` at the start of your protocol.
-Because ``.move`` is a method, it does not mutate the location it is called against.
+Because ``.move()`` is a method, it does not mutate the location it is called against.
 To perform an action at the updated location, use it as an argument of another method or save it to a variable:

 .. code-block:: python
     :substitutions: